NeuroanatomyAndConnectivity/brainbundler/README.md

 **-numcycles**: Number of cycles.
 This parameter determines the shape of the bundles, as well as the number of subdivision points.

+**-bell**: Width of the Gaussian kernel used to calculate the weights for the mean shift (default 5).

+**-smooth**: Number of additional subdivision steps without shifting after the bundling (default 3).
+Determines how smooth the final connections appear.

 ## fibviewer